grafana/k6-docs/docs/sources/get-started/build-your-first-test.md

 ---
-title: Run your first tests
+title: Run your first tests from the Test Builder
 description: Use the GUI to build a quick prototype test.
 Run the test from the UI, or copy the script and run it from your UI
 weight: 101
 ---

-# Get started with Grafana Cloud k6
+# Run your first tests from the Test Builder

 Follow along to learn how to create load tests with the _Test Builder_.